Dashism/vaadin-example/README.md

 Open two terminals, one basic, the other in private mode.

 Connect in the first terminal with :
-- login : username1 / password : password
+- login : batman / password : password

 Connect in the second terminal with :
-- login : username2 / password : password
+- login : robin / password : password

 ## Creating a native executable